trofima/clean-architecture-playground/presentation.md

 **But what about integration tests? - It's a good idea to have them.
 Few of them** You should test complex integrations (dependency inversions, base classes and hooks) using relevant testkits and renderes.
 But such tests should focus on testing **integration**, not system behavior.
 That's why you should not end up with many of such.

+**I prefer FP (OOP) - It doesn't matter.
+At all**
+Such an architecture can be implemented using any programming paradigm.
+Careful abstraction organization matter, not coding style.

 **How do you even start to develop like that? - Easy** You start with a **user story**.
 You transform it to the **use case** and implement it (I advice using TDD).